 - Extreme increase in appetite

 But, this doesn’t have to be the story of your life.
-You can overcome amphetamine abuse for good.
+You can overcome amphetamine misuse for good.
 Addiction can become a part of your past rather than your present and future!

 Treating Amphetamine Addiction